NCAR/geocat-comp/docs/getting_started/overview.rst

 functions in pure Python.
 With so many tools being used under the hood, GeoCAT-comp users have access to geoscience specific computational tools without needing extensive working knowledge of `Pangeo <https://pangeo.io/>`_ stack.

-There are syntactical benefits to using the Pangeo stack, once of which is indexing by label.
+There are syntactical benefits to using the Pangeo stack, one of which is indexing by label.
 NCL requires the dimensions of input data to be in a particular order.
 This results in functions with rigid data format requirements and multiple versions of the same function for different dimension orders.
 By using `xarray <https://docs.xarray.dev/>`_, GeoCAT-comp avoids those data format requirements.
 The xarray data structures allow users to